 Another nice feature to look for is a DWR coating on the shell fabric of the sleeping bag, or bags made with a shell fabric that is naturally water resistant, like the Pertex Quantum fabric.
 While these coatings should again not be relied upon to keep a bag dry when it is wet outside, they can be nice for helping to prevent absorption of water due to condensation inside a tent, especially around the foot of the bag.
 It is also possible to apply your own after-market DWR coating when you wash your down bag (see the care instructions at the end of this article for advice on doing so).

 Stuff Sacks: Only one of the bags in this review comes with a waterproof stuff sack, the Zpacks Classic.
 We highly recommend purchasing an after-market waterproof stuff sack for your bag.
 OutdoorGearLab has an entire article dedicated to the Best Sleeping Bag Stuff Sacks.
-In addition, many backpackers will line their entire pack with a waterproof liner.
+Also, many backpackers will line their entire pack with a waterproof liner.
 A heavy duty garbage bag, or better yet, trash compactor bag works great.
 If you're going be out for weeks or months, consider purchasing a durable and waterproof Cuben fiber pack liner.
 ZPacks makes excellent pack liners as well as stuff sacks.
 Find the complete selection here.

 Your Ultralight Sleeping Bag as Part of a System